top of page

 The Fox and the Gripes

-Once upon a time, there was an old fox who liked to think of himself as the smartest fox in the room.
-He regularly boasted about his knowledge of the Declaration of Independence.
+Once upon a time in MAGAland, there was an old fox who liked to think of himself as the smartest fox in the room.
+He regularly boasted about his knowledge of the Declaration of Independence, calling it a statement of unity, love and respect.
+Who knew better than him?
 He claimed to know more about medicine than doctors, more about science than scientists and more about economics than economists.
 He said he knew more about money matters than the Fed Chair.
 In fact, he was the self-acknowledged stable genius on every topic known to fox-kind.

 His only problem was that he loved to complain.
 He complained about everything in his home.
 He complained about everything in his country.
 He complained about everything in the world.
 His complaints were non-stop, except when he ate cheeseburgers with ketchup and tweeted messages late at night.
-In fact, those messages were either complaints or orders for more cheeseburgers.
+In fact, all those midnight rantings consisted of either complaints or orders for more cheeseburgers.

 “Those stupid gripes,” the fox said.
 “They're just old stale versions of the gripes I had yesterday.
-I’m sure I’ll make better gripes today.”
+I’ll make much better gripes tomorrow.”

 The End.